reshmabidikar/slate/source/includes/_admin.md

 None.

-**Returns**
+**Response**

-A 204 http status without content.
+If successful, returns a status code of 204 and an empty body.

-### Invalidates Caches per tenant level
+### Invalidate Caches for a Tenant

-Ability to invalidate some/all of the caches associated to a specific `Tenant` on a given Kill Bill node/server.
+Invalidates all Kill Bill caches on the server associated with this Tenant

 **HTTP Request**